 School of Design was set up 27 years ago and provides quality training in Interior and Garden Design.
 It is located in the heart of the design industry next to Chelsea Harbour Design Centre.
 KLC offers intensive courses in interior design and garden design that are accredited and highly respected.
 These courses provide the training needed to practice as a professional.
 The courses offered are Diploma/Certificate in Interior Design and Decoration, Diploma in Garden Design, Certificate in Designing with Plants, and Certificate in Interior Decoration.

 The London School of Business and Finance is located in London.
-The School offers the following programs, namely masters (MBA/MIB/MSc), dual programs (MBA+ACCA, MBA+CIMA, MBA+CIM), professional (ACCA, CIMA, CFA, CIM), for executives (financial modeling, mergers & acquisition, treasury management) as well as professional education in the areas of business, management, marketing, finance and accountancy.
+The School offers the following programs, namely masters (MBA/MIB/MSc), dual programs (MBA+ACCA, MBA+CIMA, MBA+CIM), professional (ACCA, CIMA, CFA, CIM), for executives (financial modelling, mergers &acquisition, treasury management) as well as professional education in the areas of business, management, marketing, finance and accountancy.

 Marble Arch was designed by John Nash in 1828.
 Built of white Carrara marble, the design was taken from the triumphal arch of Constantine in Rome.
 It was erected to form a grand gateway to Buckingham Palace.
 When Queen Victoria and Prince Albert decided to enlarge the palace in 1851, room was made for the extension by removing the vast arch, which then became an entrance to Hyde Park.
 The upper part of the arch has been used as a place for police surveillance.
 During a riot in 1855 the crowd were brought to order by a body of police, who emerged from the arch taking the demonstrators by surprise.
 The area in which Marble Arch now stands was known as Tyburn, the site of the three-legged gallows, a place of public execution, where crowds gathered to witness the gruesome sight.